By: Bonnie L. Grant

 Planting Oregano Indoors

 Indoor oregano plants need similar conditions to exterior raised plants.
-The ideal temperatures for growing oregano inside are between 65 and 70 degrees F. (18-21 C.) in the day and 55 to 60 degrees F. (13-16 C.) degrees at night.
+The ideal temperatures for growing oregano inside are between 65 and 70 degrees F. (18-21 C.) during the day and 55 to 60 degrees F. (13-16 C.) degrees at night.

 The container should have excellent drainage.
 The oregano can be planted in equal parts potting soil, sand, peat moss, and perlite.
 When you plant the oregano, make certain only the root ball is buried, and the main stems are not immersed in soil, or they may rot.
 Place your potted oregano in bright light.